Azure/terraform-provider-acsengine/docs/developers.md

 We use Git for our version control system.
 The `master` branch is the home of current development.
 Releases will eventually be tagged...

 We accept changes to code via GitHub pull requests.
+Look at [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on submitting a PR.

 ## Third Party Dependencies